 ThemeBroken Nature: Design Takes on Human Survival

-The XXII International Exhibition of La Triennale di Milano will take place from 1 March to 1 September 2019, under the theme "Broken Nature: Design Takes on Human Survival".
+The XXII International Exhibition of La Triennale di Milano is taking place from 1 March to 1 September 2019, under the theme "Broken Nature: Design Takes on Human Survival".
 The XXII Triennale di Milano is curated by Paola Antonelli, Senior Curator of Architecture and Design and Director of R&D at The Museum of Modern Art, New York.

 It received formal recognition from the General Assembly of the BIE on 12 June 2018, and is supported by the members of Fondazione La Triennale di Milano: the Italian Government, the Lombardy region, the City of Milan, and the Milan, MonzaBrianza, and Lodi Chamber of Commerce.

-The XXII Triennale di Milano will be composed of a thematic exhibition and a number of international participations.
+The XXII Triennale di Milano is composed of a thematic exhibition and a number of international participations.

-The loans will represent a selection of circa 120 design and architecture projects from the last three decades, examples and in some cases milestones of restorative design.
-This will be the first time these projects are placed within the same conversation, and in fact the same space, with the aim to unearth design’s potential to mediate societal and behavioral changes.
+The loans represent a selection of circa 120 design and architecture projects from the last three decades, examples and in some cases milestones of restorative design.
+This is the first time these projects are placed within the same conversation, and in fact the same space, with the aim to unearth design’s potential to mediate societal and behavioral changes.

-The international participations will be broadly diverse in topics, perspectives, contexts, and geographies.
-The projects hail from some of the world’s leading institutions and universities, and countries as far afield as Senegal, Sri Lanka, Australia, and Cameroon, to name just a few.
+The international participations are broadly diverse in topics, perspectives, contexts, and geographies.
+The projects hail from some of the world’s leading institutions and universities, and countries as far afield as Sri Lanka, Myanmar, Haiti, and Australia to name just a few.

-All the exhibitions will be installed within the spaces of La Triennale di Milano and the surrounding areas.
-The international participants will occupy the ground floor of the Palazzo dell’Arte, while the thematic exhibition will be located on the first floor.
+All the exhibitions are installed within the spaces of La Triennale di Milano and the surrounding areas.
+The international participants occupy the ground floor of the Palazzo dell’Arte, while the thematic exhibition is located on the first floor.

 Conceived by Paola Antonelli as a project that extends well beyond the walls of La Triennale site, Broken Nature also consists of: an online platform for dynamic discourse and to unveil the curatorial process; a public programming and symposia; and a catalog with essays from scientists, scholars, designers, and critics, as well as a section devoted to international participations.